 Table of Contents

-- 7 Determine where your files will be stored.
+- 2.5 Determine where your files will be stored

 This guide will provide you with the basic information needed to get up and running on Odyssey for simple command line access.
 If you'd like more detailed information, each section has a link to fuller documentation

-Once you have your new RC account, you will need to obtain the OpenAuth tool for two-factor authentication.
-After installation, run OpenAuth to obtain the personalized verification code you will need to log in.
+Once you have your new RC account, you will need to set up our OpenAuth tool for two-factor authentication.

 Use a terminal to ssh to login.rc.fas.harvard.edu